Luckysoutheast/LRMAHpan/README.md

     ```
     python predict_res.py -t uploaded/multiple_query.csv -o ./download/result_multipe.csv
     ```
 3. The predicted peptide-HLA presentation scores are in the `/download/result_multipe.csv`.
-The `PS` column in the file represent the predicted sequence-level presentation scores (probabilities) of the peptide-HLA pair.
+The `PS` column in the file represent the predicted presentation scores (probabilities) of the peptide-HLA pair.